yewstack/yew/yewtil/README.md

 * `Effect` - A way to update component state by defining what to change inside of `html!` callbacks instead of handling messages in `Component::update()`.

-This crate also has feature flags that enables the following **experimental** features:
+This crate also has feature flags which will enable the following **experimental** features:
 * `Lrc` smart pointer - an Rc-like pointer implemented on top of a linked list.
 Allows for novel state update mechanics and traversal over linked shared pointers. <sup><sub>(This needs to be fuzz tested to make sure it doesn't leak.)</sub></sup>
-* This crate used to contain a domain specific language which made it possible to create components without the `view` function, but this has now been moved into a different crate (`yew-dsl).
+* This crate used to contain a domain specific language which made it possible to create components without the `view` function, but this has now been moved into a different crate (`yew-dsl`).

 These experimental features are either not sufficiently vetted, may change significantly, or may be removed.